 The planet is like a woman in pain of childbirth.
-Fire’s in Canada, the heat in the United States, floods in parts of Europe, the corona crisis which is still far from being over.
+We cannot ignore the climate change.
 What can we do in our small neighborhood?
 Here is an impression and some ideas:

 A plan is coming to the surface in which time unfolds and details fall into place.